zhivkopetrov/A_star_search/README.md

 - Linux OS;
 - Compiler that supports c++17 standard
-- SDL2 external library for graphics;
+- SDL2 external library for graphics & keyboard/mouse inputs;
 - cmake for build tool;

 In order to run the project you need to have the listed libraries installed: